ApryseSDK/fluent-code-samples/RESTful Engine/Client Code/v2 API/RESTful-Client-Python-Sample/README.md

 ## Setup
 NOTE: You NEED to have Python V 3.8.6 (64bit).

-Next, locate the `congig.ini` file in the project root.
+Next, locate the `config.ini` file in the project root.
 This file contains all the config properties needed to run these samples.
 Open the file and:
 1. Set your license
 1. Set the address of your RESTful server